 Margaret Chase Smith!
 An absolute fixture in the Republican firmament being defeated by a newcomer Democrat in Maine.
 And J. Caleb Boggs of Delaware, of whom it was said he had shaken half the right hands in the state in his thirty years of public office, being defeated for the Senate by a young man, Joseph Biden, Jr., who would reach the Constitutional Senatorial age of 30 only a few weeks before he was due to take office.

-White goes on to explain these losses as the likely result of Watergate’s shadow, especially among more centrist Republicans.
+White goes on to explain these losses as the likely result of Watergate’s shadow, especially as they involved more centrist Republicans.
 Even while enjoying his apogee as a politician and statesman, with an arms agreement with the Soviets and a path forward with Red China, Nixon was reinforcing his self-destructive reputation.

 Then Nixon unwinds and talks candidly about the delicate balancing act he and Secretary of State Henry Kissinger were then undertaking with China and Russia.
 He also discusses his domestic initiatives, like his “New Federalism” initiative to transfer oversight of key powers to the states: